robolab-pavia/slr-kit/slrkit_projects.md

   * `component_mutation`: probability of mutation of each individual component;
   * `mate`: probability of crossover (also called mating);
   * `no_filter`: probability that a new individual is created with no term filter (no_above = no_below = 1);
-* `mutate`: this section contains the parameters of the gaussian distributions used by the mutation for each parameter:
+* `mutate`: this section contains the parameters of the Gaussian distributions used by the mutation for each parameter:
   * `topics.mu` and `topics.sigma` are the mean value and the standard deviation for the topics parameter;
   * `alpha_val.mu` and `alpha_val.sigma` are the mean value and the standard deviation for the value of the alpha parameter;
   * `beta.mu` and `beta.sigma` are the mean value and the standard deviation for the beta parameter;